DanAtibu/DanAtibu/README.md

-Passionate about building robust systems for companies and startups, as well as developing apps to automate business workflows. 🚀
+Passionate about building robust systems for companies and startups, as well developing apps to automate business workflows. 🚀

 👨‍💻 Experienced in full stack development, I love working on both front-end and back-end technologies to create seamless user experiences and scalable solutions.